praveenscience/Internship-LMS-FrontEnd/Code_of_Conduct.md

 ### Our Pledge

-For the betterment of open-source and in order to make a welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of their age, body size disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, skin tone, race, religion, or sexual identity and orientation.
+For the betterment of open-source and in order to make a welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of their age, body size disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, skin tone, race, religion, or sexual identity and orientation.

 ### Our Standards

-Examples of behavior that contributes to creating a positive environment includes:
+Examples of behavior that contributes to creating a positive environment include:

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences